imKiyo/Predictions_Website/README.md

 ///WIP///
-- Creating a preditions page that lets you create predictions of upcomming events so that you can later tell all you're friends "I TOLD YOU SO!" this is not a overkill nor cringe i swear!
+- Creating a web page that let's You create predictions of upcomming events so that You can later tell all you're friends "I TOLD YOU SO!" this is not a overkill nor cringe i swear!